Captain Cook's Landing Place

 At the time of the first encounters with Europeans, Aboriginal people of 2 different nations – the Goorawal People and the Gweagal People – were living in the area which now includes Kamay Botany Bay National Park.
 Significant Aboriginal sites have been recorded in the park, including middens and engravings.

-- Burrawang walk The easy Burrawang Walk in Kamay Botany Bay National Park in southern Sydney takes in several historic sites.
-A large section of this walk is wheelchair-accessible, starting at Kurnell Visitor Centre.
+- Burrawang walk Take an easy stroll along Burrawang walk in the Kurnell area of Kamay Botany Bay National Park.
+Enjoy several historic sites and bronze sculptures of Aboriginal significance.
+A large section of this walk is wheelchair-accessible.

 Kurnell is Captain Cook's Landing Place and the point of first contact between Aboriginal people and the Endeavour crew.
 The Kurnell area of Kamay Botany Bay National Park is rich in both Aboriginal and European history and is certainly a cornerstone of the country's colonial history.
 One of Australia's earliest European explorers, James Cook, landed here in 1770.
 Cook's botanists, Joseph Banks and Daniel Solander, first explored Australia's natural world here.
 After the reports of Cook and Banks, Botany Bay was recommended as a suitable site for settlement but upon inspection by Captain Arthur Phillip it was found unsuitable as it had no secure fresh water or suitable anchorage – so Sydney Cove was set up as the penal colony instead